Disclosure:

 Using the Real-Time Reports

-You should visit your website or ask someone when checking the real-time active user per minutes report to ensure there is a visit during this time.
-If the code works correctly, you should see a visit in the real-time report card.
+You should visit your website or ask someone when checking the real-time active user per minute report to ensure a visit during this time.
+You should see a visit in the real-time report card if the code works correctly.

 Using Browser Extensions